 Due to the confusion and panic surrounding the new SARS-CoV-2 virus, there

-everyone knows the latest developments with the situation.
+everyone knows the latest developments in the situation.
 You must check

 information from a trusted source like the WHO website rather than relying

 on social media for coronavirus updates.
-One common myth is that taking a
+Coronavirus 2020 One common myth is that taking a

 hot bath prevents catching coronavirus infection.
 But that is not true.
 Taking